Back

 The journey of a file onto the permaweb

-When you upload any of these files onto the permaweb they are given a URL (or more technically, a URI) address.
+The Arweave blockchain is file agnostic, meaning that it supports any type of file — doc, jpeg, pdf, etc. When you upload any of these files onto the permaweb they are given a URL (or more technically, a URI) address.

 For example, take this historical picture of a parade in England.
 When upload to the permaweb through ArDrive we can now see the URL address that is given to it:

 The first thing you notice is that both URLs above are really long and ugly.
-This is one of the reasons that ArNS (Arweave Name Service) was created: to give the permaweb the kind of nice, short URLs we are used to.
+This is one of the reasons that ArNS (Arweave Name System) was created: to give the permaweb the kind of nice, short URLs we are used to.

 With ArNS we created a new address —england.ar-io.dev — that points to this photo so it can be easily put into a browser or shared with friends.